 Most companies in the sector recruit graduates of any degree subject.
 Often your interest in a specific sport or leisure activity is just as important as your degree.
-Generally a degree in business, facilities management, travel and tourism management, hospitality management, languages or a sports-related subject will be particularly useful.
+Generally, a degree in business, facilities management, travel and tourism management, hospitality management, languages or a sports-related subject will be useful.

 To become a tourism officer a degree in business, journalism, modern languages or tourism management may prove beneficial, although the role is open to all graduates.
 Entry is possible without a degree or HND with relevant experience.

-Masters degrees are not typically called for but could increase your chances of employment in competitive fields.
+Masters degrees are not typically required but could increase your chances of employment in competitive fields.